GiDHome/gid_smart_wizard/README.md

   * version: For version controlling.
   * wizardid: Identifier of the wizard. will be used in the internal data structures and in the window naming.
   * title: Will be placed in the top of the wizard window.
+  * icon: In Windows, it will be used as window icon.
 * **Steps**: Just a container of steps.
 It has no attributes.
 * **Step**: They belong to the Steps container.
 The system will create a 'window' for each of this steps.
 They must be placed here in order and must contain:
   * id: Will be used in the internal data structures.